-1. Credits for the Internship/Industrial Training programme shall be included in the total credits of the entire programme.

-2. Two Credits for the degree programme should be assigned to apprenticeship/internship.
+- 1. Credits for the Internship/Industrial Training programme shall be included in the total credits of the entire programme. - 2.
+Two Credits for the degree programme should be assigned to apprenticeship/internship.

-Programme Duration Credit Tota l Marks

-Internship/Industrial Training 30 hours (Beyond Regular 4 Viva Project Report

-Report Teaching hours) 25 75
+Programme Duration Credit Tota al Marks Internship/Industrial Training Report 30 hours (Beyond Regular 2 Viva Project Report miceriorip, maastriar maining report Teaching hours) 25 75

-Evaluation of the Internship/Industrial Training Report
+Evaluation of the Internship/IndustrialTraining Report

 The Internship/Industrial Training reports for UG Degree Programme may be independent or group.
-In case of group reports, a maximum of five Students in a group.
-The Title Page, Certificate by student, and certificate of Internship undertaken shall be in the format as prescribe by the Examination Cell.
+In the case of group reports, a maximum of five Students in a group.
+The Title Page, Certificate by the student, and Certificate of Internship undertaken shall be in the format as prescribed by the Examination Cell.